232 Silas H. Hunt Hall

 (479) 575-7515 FAX

 The University of Arkansas is committed to the recruitment and graduation of veterans of the United States armed forces.
 In addition, the University is a proud member of the Yellow Ribbon Program.
-The program covers educational expenses that are not covered by the Post 9/11 Veterans Educational Assistance Act of 2008.
+The program helps cover the difference between non-resident and resident tuition that is not covered by the Post 9/11 Veterans Educational Assistance Act of 2008.
 Students are placed on the Yellow Ribbon Program on a first-come, first-served basis.
-To see if you qualify, please contact the either VA certifying official, Kenny Stewart, or the Veterans Resource and Information Center.
+To see if you qualify, please contact the Veterans Resource and Information Center.

 Students interested in applying to the University of Arkansas for the fall semester are urged to apply through the early admission process.
 By applying early, students take advantage of scholarship, housing, and orientation privileges; however, regular fall applications will be accepted until August 1.
 Be sure to check out our dates and deadlines page.